meedan/bridge-reader/README.md

 ### Using the system

-You can render a worksheet as a milestone by calling `http://yourhostname/medias/embed/<worksheet title>`.
+You can render a worksheet as a milestone by calling `http://yourhostname/medias/embed/milestone/<worksheet title>`.
-You can embed a worksheet by adding a script tag like `<script src="http://yourhostname/medias/embed/<worksheet title>.js"></script>` to your HTML page.
+You can embed a worksheet by adding a script tag like `<script src="http://yourhostname/medias/embed/milestone/<worksheet title>.js"></script>` to your HTML page.
+You can do the same to single links by just replacing `milestone` by `link` above, and use the link SHA1 hash instead of the milestone title.

 ### Developing the Sass theme with the separate Sass (node) environment